geoschem/GEOSChem-python-tutorial/README.md

 Python is free & open-source so can be easily installed on any machines.
 To best way to get the **scientific** Python environment is using the [Conda management system](https://conda.io/docs/).
 Please follow the [official installation guide](https://conda.io/docs/user-guide/install/index.html) for installing on Linux/Mac/Windows.
 Linux/Mac also comes with a system Python (`/usr/bin/python`).
 Don't touch that.
 Windows users might find the [full Anaconda](https://docs.anaconda.com/anaconda/install/windows) (Conda plus tons of packages) with graphical interface easier to use than the command line.

-After installation, make the paths
+After installation, check the paths:

 ```
 $ which conda python